Guy Carlton

 Guy Albert Carlton (January 16, 1954 – May 11, 2001) was an American weightlifter who won a bronze medal at the 1984 Summer Olympics and a silver medal at the 1979 Pan American Games.

 Sporting career

 Based out of Colorado, Carlton was the US National Heavyweight Champion twice, in 1981 and 1984.

 At the 1984 Summer Olympics, Carlton was a bronze medalist in the heavyweight competition, held at Loyola Marymount University's Albert Gersten Pavilion.
 In his final clean and jerk, with the bronze medal secure, the 30-year old went for the gold medal by attempting a personal best lift of 225 kg, but was unable to get the bar to his chest.
 His previous best total, 377.5 kg, was enough for the bronze medal, behind Italy's Norberto Oberburger and Romanian lifter Ştefan Taşnadi.
-He remains, along with Mario Martinez, the last American male to win an Olympic weightlifting medal, as of 2016.
+He remains, along with Mario Martinez, the last American male to win an Olympic weightlifting medal until 2024.